paintparty/fireworks/README.md

 <br>
 <br>

+## Using with a REPL workflow

+Fireworks is a nice addition to a conventional REPL-driven setup, as you can wrap several forms to be "observed", then see their updated values printed as you eval forms that call these, or just re-eval the file.

 ## Hot-reloaded workflow

-Fireworks is a great fit for a hot-reloaded, tap-driven workflow.
+Fireworks was originally designed and build to be a supreme fit for a hot-reloaded, tap-driven workflow.

 For many ClojureScript projects using something like `shadow-cljs`, this is the norm.